harryho/blog-hugo/content/cloud/aws-note-01-iam.md

 * Make sure that you turn on multi-factor authentication on the root account.
 Multi-factor authentication used to be called two-factor authentication.
 It really just means that we know the password and we have some sort of a token that we will get a number generated.
 It's something that you might even use your smartphone for.
 But it now means that I have to know the username and password and I have to have this token that's going to generate a code.
 We'll see more about how you'll do that later.
 * Make sure that you've disabled your root access keys.
 This isn't the interactive login for root, it has to do with how we can access the account programmatically.
 * Make sure that you rotate the credentials.
 Just because we say don't log in doesn't mean set the password and then forget it.
 * Don't share the root user credentials. password.
 And all that the audit logs show is that root logged in and did the job.
 Kind of dangerous.
-So
 * Make sure that you create a user that has administrative privileges that's assigned to you and that you know the password only.